JAYEL AHERAM is a writer, Iraq War and Marine veteran, and photographer based in Seattle. Powered by coffee and rage.

 In 2013, Aheram graduated from College of Desert with an associate of arts degree in Journalism.
-He is an avid gamer and is currently playing: League of Legends, Civilization V, Diablo III, Torchlight 2, and occasionally still plays text-based roleplaying games.
+He is an avid gamer and is currently playing: League of Legends, Civilization V & VI, Diablo III, Torchlight 2, and occasionally still plays text-based roleplaying games.
 He currently resides in Seattle, Washington.